-*Transaction will defer based on payment processor you use for receiving payments.
+*Transaction will defer based on payment processor you use to receive payments.
 I used PayPal as an example.

 Merch by Amazon is a totally different platform with a different purpose.
 Merch has been launched with the intention to offer an ability to monetize audiences off of Amazon.

 For example, if you have an app you could monetize it with in-app purchases by offering Merch by Amazon t-shirts to your audience.

 However, since the Amazon marketplace is huge, a lot of sellers made steady revenue streams by selling solely on Amazon, without any audiences off of Amazon.

 Although there are some strong similarities, and both ThePrintful and Merch products are sold on the same marketplace, there are advantages and disadvantages to both.